Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr

-It is interesting to note that some members of the IP class (SW Sex type) that do show an accretion disk in their quiescent states also show broad, single-peaked flaring phase-shifted emission lines similar to those observed in AE Aqr \citep{Horne1999}.
-The authors suggested that the propeller mechanism may operate in these stars as well, and possibly in all nova-like IPs during their high-rate accretion states.
-The authors also concluded that the propeller mechanism is probably connected with the interaction of the magnetosphere with the inner disk, while the flaring emission lines originate in the outflows that form streams above the disc \citep{Horne1999}.
-In another set of observations, \citet{EchevarriaEtAl2008} performed high-dispersion absorption-line spectroscopy of AE Aqr and concluded that a weak accretion disk is present, which appears as either a set of clumps or as a more ordered feature.

-Overall, it is reasonable to suggest that, in the cases of IP-scale magnetic fields, some kind of disc may form around the white dwarf in AE Aqr because the expected size of the magnetosphere (a few WD radii) is much smaller than the size of the Roche lobe, $R_0\approx 2.2 R_\odot\approx 1.5\times10^{11}$cm (e.g., \citealt{Patterson1979}).
-The disc may have unusual properties compared with the discs around non-propelling stars: it may be small and/or temporary due to the propeller action; it may also have different thermal properties from the standard discs around non-propelling stars.
+Overall, it is reasonable to suggest that, in the cases of IP-scale magnetic fields, some kind of disc may form around the white dwarf in AE Aqr.
+The disc may have unusual properties compared with the discs around non-propelling stars: it may be much smaller than standard discs in IPs, which are thought to have sizes of Roche lobes.
+It may also be temporary due to the propeller action.